huytd/gust-lang/DEVLOG.md

 They can be divided into four groups:

-1. **Single-char:** are the tokens that only takes 1 character, like brackets, mathematics operators,...
+1. **Single-char:** are the tokens that only take 1 character, like brackets, mathematics operators,...
 2. **Comparison:** are the tokens for the comparison operators like `<`, `<=`, `>`, `>=`,...
 3. **Keyword:** are the tokens for the built-in keywords like `let`, `for`, `if`,...
 4. **Multiple-char:** are the tokens for the identifiers and numbers, strings,...